-To change the height of the row finder more than 1", remove the four (4) hex bolts (A) attaching the row finder assembly to the support plate.
-Bolt the row finder to the holes which provide the desired operating height (see figure 63).
+To change the height of the row finder more than 1", remove the four (4) hex bolts (A) (see Figure 58) attaching the row finder assembly to the support plate.
+Bolt the row finder to the holes which provide the desired operating height.

-NOTE: For less than 1" height adjustments, raise or lower the feeler arm by adjusting nuts(B).
+NOTE: For less than 1" height adjustments, raise or lower the feeler arm by adjusting nuts(B) (see Figure 59).

-FIGURE 63 - ROW FINDER HEIGHT ADJUSTMENT
+FIGURE 60 - ROW FINDER HEIGHT

-FIGURE 64 - ROW FINDER HEIGHT ADJUSTMENT (DECAL)
+FIGURE 61 - ROW FINDER HEIGHT ADJUSTMENT (DECAL)

-HYDRAULIC SYSTEMS

-GENERAL INFORMATION
+HYDRAULIC SYSTEMS: GENERAL INFORMATION